EthanBukenya/mypythonprograms/README.md

 # mypythonprograms
-This repository consists of different interesting python programs that i created while exploring/ learning python and how it works.
+This repository consists of different interesting python programs that i created while exploring and learning python and how it works.